smoreface/climbing-guidebooks/README.md

 Given this initially standard and then chaotically deviating methodology, there are certainly gaps in this dataset in terms of:

-- Edition coverage.
+- **Edition coverage**.
 Not all book editions are captured.
-- ISBNs.
+- **ISBNs**.
 Not all ISBNs could be identified, and not all books have ISBNs, especially self-published books.
 Even when the ISBN exists, it might not be clearly documented online.
-- Years.
+- **Years**.
 Not all publication years could be identified.
-- Publishers.
+- **Publishers**.
 Not all book publishers could be identified.
-- Editors.
+- **Editors**.
 Data on editors was collected only when easily available and known.

 Because this research was conducted using what is available from online retailers, missing information that might be available to book owners was often unable to be verified (the data collectors do own some guidebooks!) .